The Lovesick Maiden: Iconography

+Inspiration

+Apart from the humorous genre popular at the time, Melencolia I, an engraving by Albrecht Dürer from 1514 is thought to be a source of Inspiration for the composition and visual elements of Steen's creation of The Lovesick Maiden.[4]
+Melencolia I depicts the personification of one of the four humors: Melancholy.
+Melancholy was believed in the medieval period to be the worst of the four humors but such thinking changed into a more positive outlook when it was rebranded during Renaissance times to insinuate genius traits in an artist.
+[4]Steen, however, unlike Durer, seems to be using melancholy in the traditional sense; depicting the maiden with a melancholic expression.
+The inspiration and similarities between Melencolia I and The Lovesick Maiden can be understood by examining the composition of the engraving; A woman whose face has been cast with a look of gloom, leaning on one arm, and the inclusion of both the cupid statue and a sleeping dog nearby[10].

+Historical Context

 Jan Steen attended Leiden University which was known during his lifetime for producing renowned physicians, such as Dr. Nicolaes Tulp.
 In the Netherlands at that time the concept of a "hospital" did not exist yet and most educated physicians received patients in their homes and only called on their patients rarely.
 In emergency cases, they would attend to patients in their care, but in general, people in need desiring a home visit, and those without a personal physician were left to the services of the many specialized barber-surgeons or travelling quacks.
 Pregnant women or women in childbirth were generally seen by midwives, not doctors.
 Archival studies have shown that this specific genre in painting was quite popular among art collectors of the 17th-century and it has been assumed that many 17th-century purchasers were doctors educated in Leiden who enjoyed this specific joke.

 This painting came into the collection via the Helen Swift Neilson bequest in 1945.
 Other versions by Jan Steen are: